kdalanon/LLM-AutoHotkey-Assistant/README.md

 ## Privacy policy

 The app does not collect logs, prompts, or copied text.
 It simply bundles up the conversation between you and your chosen API model and sends the request to [OpenRouter.ai](https://openrouter.ai/).
 See their privacy policy [here](https://openrouter.ai/privacy).
+Adjust your OpenRouter privacy settings [here](https://openrouter.ai/settings/privacy).

-4 temporary files are written to the `temp` folder (C:\Users\username\AppData\Local\Temp) for each API model:
+4 temporary files are written to the `temp` folder (`C:\Users\username\AppData\Local\Temp`) for each API model:

 ![image](https://github.com/user-attachments/assets/a465eee3-de7d-4a20-9c89-e9e62e985318)